EHR assessments, audits and risk assessments are vital for a few reasons.

 You must keep all supporting documents on file for a minimum of six years post-attestation.
 Here’s a checklist of things you may require to ensure you pass a meaningful use audit:

-How to Conduct an EHR Audit
+How to Conduct an EHR Security Risk Analysis

 1. Nominate a Focal Person